Vertigo: Understanding the Causes of Balance Dysregulation

 Table of Contents

-Have you ever had that feeling — where you’re standing perfectly still, but the whole world suddenly decides to tilt and spin around you?
+Have you ever had that feeling when you’re standing perfectly still, but the whole world suddenly decides to tilt and spin around you?
+That really disorienting, kind of frightening sensation is vertigo.
+And for a lot of people, it’s way more than just a quick dizzy spell.
+It’s a huge signal from the body that something is out of sync.

-It’s doing its best to figure out where you are in space, but the data just doesn’t add up and the result is that wild illusion of movement.
+The most important thing to understand is that vertigo isn’t a disease itself; it’s a symptom.
+It’s what happens when the brain, which is like the master controller of balance, starts getting mixed signals.
+It’s doing its best to figure out where the body is in space, but the data just doesn’t add up.
+And the result is this wild illusion of movement.

 Orange educational card defining vertigo as the false sensation of spinning caused by conflicting brain information about body position and movement.